I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over

 - Try using fresh miso paste rather than miso powder.

-- Increase the amount of tofu, spinach, spring onion if preferred.
+- Increase the amount of tofu, spinach, and spring onion if preferred.

 - Add small slices of fish if desired.

 - Replace plain water with fish stock if available.

 More Japanese Recipes